Naturalism in Legal Philosophy

 Yet the very talk of “legal phenomena” may invite a different kind of objection to the proposed naturalization of jurisprudential questions.
 For how is it, one might wonder, that the social scientist knows these are legal phenomena he is explaining, and not phenomena of some other kind?
 Does that not already presuppose an analysis of the concept of law?
 (Cf. Coleman 2001, pp. 213–214.)
 It is not obvious, though, why a shared language and dictionaries won’t suffice to get empirical science off the ground; it is not that empirical science needs conceptual analysis to tell his explanatory story, it’s rather that after the fact the philosopher may be able to offer some greater reflective clarity about the concepts invoked in the explanatory story.
 Conceptual philosophers are keen to insist that they are not lexicographers; but the intelligibility of empirical science can get a long way with lexicography alone.
 To the extent a conceptual analysis helps, it helps after we discover which way of cutting the causal joints of the social world works best, according to the naturalist.

 All these rejoinders on behalf of naturalism, however, are predicated on the assumption that we have a robust social scientific account of law.
-Yet it is now plain we do not (see, e.g., Leiter [2007: 192 ff.]).
+Yet it is now plain we do not (see, e.g., Leiter 2007, pp. 192 ff.).
 The best social-scientific accounts of adjudication, for example, boast predictive success that is so feeble (better than coin-tosses, but not much!) that their explanatory models, with their implicit concepts of law, earn no epistemic credence.
-When it comes to the “concept of law” itself, we may have nothing more than intuitions, however epistemically feeble, on which to reply.
+When it comes to the “concept of law” itself, we may have nothing more than intuitions, however epistemically feeble, on which to rely.
+And perhaps they are not as epistemically feeble as the naturalist originally thought?
+Law, after all, is not a natural kind, but a complicated kind of social artifact, and it seems far more plausible that social artifacts will depend on folk intuitions and how people use language: so perhaps Hart’s methodology is the right one after all for its subject-matter (cf. Langlinais & Leiter 2016)?

 The locus classicus of the second kind of Replacement Naturalism—the one deriving from an attack on foundationalism—is Quine (1969).
 The central enterprise of epistemology on Quine’s view is to understand the relation between our theories of the world and the evidence (sensory input) on which they are based.
 Quine’s target is one influential construal of this project: Cartesian foundationalism, particularly in the sophisticated form given to it in the twentieth-century by Rudolf Carnap in Der Logische Aufbau der Welt (1928).
 The foundationalist wants an account of the theory-evidence relation that would vindicate the privileged epistemic status of at least some subset of our theories: our theories (in particular, our best theories of natural science) are to be “grounded” in indubitable evidence (i.e., immediate sense impressions).
 Quine deems foundationalism to be a failure: the semantic part of the program is rendered unrealizable by meaning holism on the one hand (theoretical terms get their meanings from their place in the whole theoretical framework, not in virtue of some point-by-point contact with sensory input), while the epistemic part of the program is defeated by the Duhem–Quine thesis about the underdetermination of theory by evidence on the other (there is always more than one theory consistent with the evidence, in part, because a theoretical hypothesis can always be preserved in the face of recalcitrant evidence by abandoning the auxiliary hypotheses that informed the test of the hypothesis) (see Kim 1988, pp. 385–386).